Dumbrafia/BrickBreakerGame/README.md

+🎮 Brick Breaker Game

-Overview
+📌 Overview

-This repository contains the source code for a Brick Breaker game developed in Java.
-The game challenges players to break all the bricks using a paddle and a bouncing ball.
-The game keeps track of the player's score and lives while providing an engaging and interactive experience.
+Welcome to Brick Breaker, a fun and interactive game built using Java!
+Challenge yourself to break all the bricks using a bouncing ball and a movable paddle.
+Track your score and lives while enjoying an engaging gameplay experience.

-Features
+✨ Features

-Brick Map Generation: A dynamic map of bricks is generated for the player to break.

-Paddle Control: Players can move the paddle left and right to hit the ball.

-Score & Lives Tracking: The game keeps track of the player's score and the number of remaining lives.

-Instructions & Welcome Screen: The game provides an initial welcome screen and instructions on how to play.
+✅ Dynamic Brick Map Generation – Break all the bricks to win! 🧱 ✅ Smooth Paddle Controls – Move left and right to keep the ball in play. 🎮 ✅ Score & Lives Tracking – Keep an eye on your progress. 🔢❤️ ✅ Interactive UI – Beautiful welcome screen and easy-to-follow instructions. 📜

-Technology Stack
+🛠 Technology Stack

-Programming Language: Java
+🔹 Language: Java ☕

-Libraries Used: Java Swing & AWT for UI rendering and game mechanics
+🔹 Libraries: Java Swing & AWT for UI rendering 🎨

-File Structure
+📂 File Structure

-Gameplay.java - Handles the main game loop, ball movement, collisions, and game logic.
+📌 Gameplay.java – Handles game loop, collisions, and physics.

-Instruction.java - Displays the game instructions.
+📌 Instruction.java – Displays game instructions.

-MapGenerator.java - Generates and manages the brick layout.
+📌 MapGenerator.java – Generates and manages the brick layout.

-Player.java - Manages player actions and paddle movement.
+📌 Player.java – Manages paddle movement and player input.

-Welcome.java - Displays the welcome screen.
+📌 Welcome.java – Displays the welcome screen.

-How to Run the Game
+🚀 How to Run the Game

-Clone the repository:
+1️⃣ Clone the repository:

  git clone <repository-url>

-Navigate to the project directory:
+2️⃣ Navigate to the project directory:

  cd brick-breaker-game

-Compile the Java files:
+3️⃣ Compile the Java files:

  javac *.java

-Run the game:
+4️⃣ Run the game:

  java Welcome

+🎮 Controls

+🕹 Left Arrow Key – Move paddle left
+🕹 Right Arrow Key – Move paddle right
+🕹 Spacebar – Start the game

-License
+📜 License

-This project is open-source and free to use for learning and development purposes.
+📌 This project is open-source and available for learning and development.

-Contributing
+🤝 Contributing

-If you'd like to contribute to improving this game, feel free to fork the repository and submit a pull request!
+Want to make Brick Breaker even better?
+Fork the repository and submit a pull request! 🚀